 On 21 September 2016, the European Commission adopted a proposal to the Council on the signing of the Political Dialogue and Cooperation Agreement (PDCA) with Cuba.
 At the same time, the High Representative Federica Mogherini transmitted a proposal to the Council to formally repeal the EU's 1996 Common Position on Cuba.
-On 12 December 2016 the Political Dialogue and Cooperation Agreement (PDCA) was signed, opening a new phase in the bilateral relations between EU and Cuba.
+On 12 December 2016 the Political Dialogue and Cooperation Agreement (PDCA) was signed and on 5 July 2017 the European Parliament backed it, opening a new phase in the bilateral relations between EU and Cuba.

 EU-Cuba negotiations towards a Political Dialogue and Cooperation Agreement

 The EU and Cuba launched negotiations for a bilateral Political Dialogue and Cooperation Agreement (PDCA) in April 2014.
 The talks were concluded and the agreement initialled in Havana on 11 March 2016.
 The formal signature ceremony took place on 12 December 2016 in Brussels.

 The High Representative of the European Union for Foreign Affairs & Security Policy/Vice-President of the European Commission, Federica Mogherini, said: ‘The agreement will help us to fully take advantage of the potential of our friendship.
 It creates a framework for even stronger political dialogue, for new sector policy dialogues, and for broadening and deepening cooperation on a wide range of issues’.